TheMathGeek314/YetAnotherRandoConnection/ReadMe.md

 	- Obtaining an egg item will trigger an explosion at the check location
 	- In cases where the check location is not viable, the explosion will trigger at the knight's location
 	- This adds 38 new locations and items
+	- If *FStats* is installed, the number of explosions triggered will be counted and displayed, including repeats of the same location
 - **Telescope**
 	- Looking through Lurien's telescope will grant a check
 	- There is a minor change to the telescope cinematic
 	- This adds 1 new location and item
 	- The telescope item has no effect
+	- If *FStats* is installed, the stats page will show the time Telescope was obtained
+- **Scarecrow**
+	- Slashing the scarecrow near Oro will grant a check
+	- Obtaining the scarecrow will trigger The Ritual™
+	- This adds 1 new location and item
+	- If *FStats* is installed, the stats page will show the time Scarecrow was obtained